 HO-5 policy exclusions

 Checking your policy for a comprehensive list of HO-5 exclusions is a good idea; every company is different and exclusions could vary.
-However, the following exclusions are fairly standard across HO-5 policies:
+However, the following homeowners insurance exclusions are fairly standard across HO-5 policies:

 - Earth movement